fission/fission.io/content/en/docs/reference/glossary.md

 ### Failure Type - *Canary Config*

 Specifies the parameter for checking the health of the new version of a function. *For now, the only supported type is status-code which is the http status code.
-So if a function returns a status code other than 200, its considered to be unhealthy.*
+So if a function returns a status code other than 200, it is considered to be unhealthy.*

 ### Fetcher